GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 gcloud compute ssh jump-host --zone=${JUMP_HOST_ZONE} --tunnel-through-iap --project=${PROJECT_ID}
 ```

 You may be asked to create the `.ssh` directory.
-Enter `Y` to continue and press enter when asked for a passphrase.
+Enter `Y` to continue and press `Enter` when asked for a passphrase.

 On the jump host, it is likely that the the required software is still installing (usually takes 5-10 minutes after deployment).
-You can check if all software is installed and the jump host is ready running:
+You can check if all software is installed and the jump host is ready by running:

 ```
 ls -la /tmp/jumphost_ready
 ```

 The output will be `No such file or directory` until the `jumphost_ready` file is created.

 Once you no longer see the error when running the command, the file exists and the jump host is ready for the next step.

 ## Authenticate on the jump host